LaQuay/marcvila.me/_hackathons/lazarus-hackupc-2017f.md

 tools: [Android, Machine Learning, IBM Watson, OCR, Google Maps]
 image: /assets/img/hackathons/hackupc_2017_f/featured.png
 description:
-  Android Application that helps blind or visually impaired people to move around the city and perform simple tasks of daily life using only basic tools such as geolocation, voice recognition or the camera.
+  Android app that helps blind or visually impaired people to move around the city.
+  Perform simple day-to-day tasks using only basic tools such as geolocation, voice recognition or the camera.
 order_number: 8
 ---